Cloudxtreme/chatbot-docs/docs/user_guide.md

 	new community->customer service(Napili)->Get started->Name->Create.
 * Make sure your community is active.
 * Click builder in your community, click components .
 Should be able to see chatbot under custom components.
-* Drag and drop the chatbot component on to the builder page.
+* Drag and drop the chatbot component on to the builder page.Make sure you publish the community.
-* Go to general settings and check on public access.
 * Go to your community and select the url of your community, should be able to see chatbot on the bottom of the community page.